 What do you stand for?

 Are you driven by results and hard numbers?
 How do you value safety?
 How important is respect, and does it go both ways?
-Do you value collaboration or is work more individual?
+Do you value collaboration, or is work more individual?
 How important is quality?

 Additionally, think about your ideal workplace you would want to work in, as well as why.
 Now contrast this with the workplace you manage.
+When interviewing candidates, assess cultural fit to ensure alignment with the organization's culture.

 2. Hire the Right People